adedomin/CSC450-project-proposal/final/final.md

 ----------------

 Currently jcom needs more work.
-Many of the bugs and limitations should be fixed or implemented.
+Many of the bugs and features should be fixed or implemented.
 After that is complete, more complex examples should be developed.
-These examples should try to find things not even a shell can do in a reasonable amount of lines of code.
+These examples should try to find things not even a shell can do in a reasonable amount of lines of code[^sig_line].

-By reasonable, three or four times more lines of code than a jcom example.
+[^sig_line]: By reasonable, I mean three or four times more lines of code than a jcom example.

 With better examples and a fully functioning example shell, attempts should be made to add object like features to shells like bash.
-Because shells like bash have such a strong usage, it is hard to fully push it aside.
+Because shells like bash have a large userbase, it is hard to fully deprecate it.
-For object-like features to become mainstream, they have to implemented in bash.
+Because of this, for object-like features to become mainstream, they have to implemented in bash.
 Thus the next step would be to fork bash, implement some or all of the features--as were discussed in the results section, and then submit a pull request.

 4.4.
 Conclusion